 This article provides an overview of JWST post-pipeline data analysis tools and contains pointers to software installation and training materials.

-JWST Post-pipeline data-analysis tools are distributed as part of AstroConda to assist observers in viewing and analyzing their JWST data.
-The tools are generally written in Python and work together with Astropy.
+JWST post-pipeline data analysis tools are distributed as part of AstroConda to assist observers in viewing and analyzing their JWST data.
+The tools are generally written in Python and work with Astropy.
 Development is ongoing.
 All software is open source and community contributions are welcome in the form of suggestions, bug reports, or actual code.
 Further details on how to contribute can be found at the Data Analysis Tools Development Forum.

 - masking or flagging data and using those annotations to guide later steps in the analysis;